Estimating spatially varying health effects of wildland fire smoke using mobile health data: Discussion

 There are several directions for future work.
-First, this work is limited to structural nested ``mean'' models for continuous or approximately continuous outcomes.
+First, the study's conclusion is restricted to Smoke Sense participants and may not apply to the general population.
+Generalizing these findings to a broader population is an interesting topic, as discussed by \cite{lee2022doubly}, \cite{lee2023improving}, \cite{lee2024genrct}, and \cite{lee2024transporting}.
+Second, this work focuses on structural nested ``mean'' models for continuous or approximately continuous outcomes.
 It is important to continue the development of local causal models to accommodate different types of outcomes.
-For example, we can consider the structural nested failure time models for a time to event outcome \citep{yang2018semiparametric}.
-Second, the current framework relies on the sequential treatment randomization assumption. \citet{yang2017sensitivity} assumed a bias function that quantifies the impact of unmeasured confounding and developed a modified estimator for the class of global SNMMs.
+For example, we can consider the structural nested failure time models for a time-to-event outcome \citep{yang2018semiparametric}.
+Third, the current framework relies on the sequential treatment randomization assumption. \citet{yang2017sensitivity} relaxed this assumption by defining a bias function that quantifies the impact of unmeasured confounding and developed a modified estimator for the class of global SNMMs.
 Additional work is necessary to assess the impact of possible uncontrolled confounding for the new class of local SNMMs.
+Alternatively, \cite{guan2023spectral} introduced a spectral perspective that presents a novel approach to addressing unmeasured spatial confounders, which could be explored in our context.
 Finally, with the app is continuously collecting more data from the users, one of the interesting future directions would be incorporating the covariates into the treatment effect model and estimate the optimal personalized behavior recommendations.